aemami1/home/content/group/_index.md

 # Our Mission

-The Brock NLP lab is dedicated to developing **generalizable, transparent, and fair** natural language processing tools capable of understanding, reasoning, and producing human-like text.
+The Brock NLP lab is dedicated to developing **fair, robust, and reliable** AI systems capable of understanding, reasoning, and producing human-like text.
 Our research spans multiple facets of AI, with a particular focus on three key areas:

-1. Bias Detection and Mitigation in Large Language Models (LLMs)
+1. Bias Detection and Mitigation in AI Models
-2. Reasoning and Benchmarking of LLMs
+2. Reasoning and Benchmarking of AI Systems
-3. Machine Interpretability and Confidence Analysis
+3. AI Interpretability and Reliability

 # Research Areas

-## 1. Bias Detection and Mitigation in Large Language Models (LLMs)
+## 1. Bias Detection and Mitigation in AI Models

-We develop innovative methods to identify and address subtle biases in LLMs, aiming to create more equitable AI systems.
+We develop innovative methods to identify and address subtle biases in AI models, aiming to create more equitable AI systems.
 Our work introduces novel metrics and evaluation frameworks to measure representative and affinity biases that often go unnoticed.

 {{< figure src="/uploads/subtle.png" caption="Proportion of GPT-4's preferred responses for the short poem task in CoGS, categorized by identity-specific prompts, with highlighted sectors indicating a preference for outputs from those identities.
 [Read more about this study](/publication/kumar-2024-subtle/).">}}

 {{< figure src="/uploads/debiasing.png" caption="Framework checklist comparing the consistency of recent debiasing methods.
 [Read more about this study](/publication/morabito-2023-debiasing/).">}}

 **Key Contributions:**
-- Introduced the Representative Bias Score (RBS) and Affinity Bias Score (ABS) to measure subtle biases in LLMs.
+- Introduced the Representative Bias Score (RBS) and Affinity Bias Score (ABS) to measure subtle biases in AI models.
 - Developed the Creativity-Oriented Generation Suite (CoGS) for detecting biases in open-ended tasks.
-- Proposed a protocol for measuring the consistency of debiasing techniques in language models.
+- Proposed a protocol for measuring the consistency of debiasing techniques in AI models.

 **Recent Publications:**
 - Kumar, A., Yunusov, S., Emami, A. (2024).
 Subtle Biases Need Subtler Measures: Dual Metrics for Evaluating Representative and Affinity Bias in Large Language Models.
 In *Proceedings of ACL 2024*.
 - Morabito, R., Kabbara, J., Emami, A. (2023).
 Debiasing should be Good and Bad: Measuring the Consistency of Debiasing Techniques in Language Models.
 In *Findings of ACL 2023*.

-## 2. Reasoning and Benchmarking of LLMs
+## 2. Reasoning and Benchmarking of AI Systems

-We create innovative challenges and datasets to rigorously test the reasoning capabilities of LLMs, with a particular focus on enhancing and expanding the Winograd Schema Challenge (WSC).
+We create innovative challenges and datasets to rigorously test the reasoning capabilities of AI systems, with a particular focus on enhancing and expanding the Winograd Schema Challenge (WSC).

 {{< figure src="/uploads/winovis.jpg" caption="A representative output from Stable Diffusion 2.0 on a WINOVIS instance.
 The Diffusion Attentive Attribution Maps (DAAM) clarify the model's focus for different terms and the correctness of its interpretation: correctly identifying 'bee' and 'flower' but erroneously associating 'it' with the bee instead of the flower.
 [Read more about this study](/publication/park-2024-winovis/)." >}}